 Locked Account/Prefix: Can only be used for the advertiser associated to them.
-Annual costs for an individual locked account will not exceed $25,000.

 Metadata: Additional information used to describe an Ad-ID.
 When creating or viewing a code record, there are additional tabs on the left side that include optional metadata fields.
 See Ad-ID Field Descriptions for more details.

 Overflow: Characters 9 through 11 of an Ad-ID code for all formats except for Custom 7.
 The overflow characters are automatically assigned by the Ad-ID system using alpha-numeric characters and cannot be customized.

 Parent Company: The company that is considered the owner of another company.
 It is possible a company is its own parent company.
 When activating a locked prefix, the parent company is required and refers to the Advertiser.
 An advertising agency is not considered a parent company for their clients.

 Prefix: A 4 character identifier licensed to a company and used at the beginning of each Ad-ID code.
 Prefixes may contain letters and/or numbers, but they cannot start with zero.